BrunoHelmeczy/Azure_Studies/az900/Qs/01_itexams_questions.md

 [Question Bank](https://www.itexams.com/exam/AZ-900?)

+* Note: These appear when you didn't login

 ### 1) Match the cloud model to the correct advantage - Private, Public, Hybrid
 Instructions: To answer, drag the appropriate cloud model from the column on the left to its advantage on the right.
 Each cloud model may be used once, more than once, or not at all.